Battery After 20 Hour Capacity Test = 95.69 Ah Capacity

 Over the years I have realized that most boat owners drastically over discharge their battery banks when using voltage as a predictor.

-In a recent survey on SailboatOwners.com there were in excess 1000 responses, of which 98.4% were from sailboat owners.
+In a recent battery use survey on SailboatOwners.com there were over 1000 responses, of which 98.4% were from sailboat owners.
 The survey was about marine battery use.
-Of those 1000+ responses, 1188 to be exact, 72.42% of responders regularly discharged the bank below 12.1V.
+Of those 1000+ responses, 1188 to be exact, 72.42% of respondents regularly discharged the bank below 12.1V.
 As Homer would say….
 D’oh!!!!!

 What’s bottom line with lead acid batteries?

 Even at your average house loads the terminal voltage should not be dipping below 12.1V, when discharging at the 20 hour discharge rate..
 That is if you expect any sort of decent cycle life from them.
-As we can see in this experiment, under a 5% load to Ah capacity discharge, 49.3% SOC is achieved, under load, at 12.10V.
+As you will see in this experiment, under a 5% load to Ah capacity discharge, 49.3% SoC is achieved, under load, at 12.10V.
 Most boaters however don’t discharge at the 20 hour rate, so read on.

 If your average house loads are a lower average load than the 20 hour discharge rate, you will be better served to begin re-charging at a low of 12.15V – 12.2V+, in order to get the best cycle life from your bank.

-In this image we can see, at 49.3% SOC, based on Ah capacity, the resting open circuit voltage has rebounded to 12.32V.
-If you had been using my customers chart for resting OCV you would have mistaken 49% SOC for 70% SOC and kept on DISCHARGING the bank.
+The resting open circuit voltage has rebounded to 12.32V.
+If you had been using our customers chart for resting OCV you would have mistaken 49% SoC for 70% SoC and kept on DISCHARGING the bank.
 Ouch!

-For most boat owners we strongly recommend using a self learning battery monitor such as the Balmar SG200
+For most boat owners we strongly recommend using a self learning battery monitor, for SoC, such as the Balmar SG200

 Points to Ponder: